metabrainz/musicbrainz-server/INSTALL.md

          sudo apt-get install language-pack-{language code}

-   To work around the linked CPAN bug, you may need to edit the file for Locale::Util (if you've installed with carton, local/lib/perl5/Locale/Util.pm) to add entries to LANG2COUNTRY.
+   To work around the linked CPAN bug, you may need to edit the file for Locale::Util to add entries to LANG2COUNTRY.
 Suggested ones include:
    * es => 'ES'
    * et => 'EE'
    * el => 'GR'